 Thanks to all who came out today for Ready, Set, Sketch: South A Street!
 There were 12 of us who met out front the restaurant Spinster Sisters at 10 am, then dispersed around the area for sketching.
 At 1pm we reconvened at the same location to share our days work.
 I was amazed at the quality of work!
 I’m really looking forward to seeing everyone again next time and watching our group grow.

-Here is my sketch for the day:Looking for a little creative lift?
+Here is my sketch for the day:South-A-Street-SR_sLooking for a little creative lift?
 Look no farther than South A Street in Santa Rosa.
 This quirky, burgeoning arts and culture district is home to a number of art galleries, artist studios, bakeries, and artisan restaurants.
 Check out Spinster Sisters for brunch and have a Croque Monsieur or Rancho Gordo Bean Tostadas.
 Then head over to Undercover Baking Agency for a sweet treat and americano coffee.
 Art galleries round out the afternoon with local artists satisfying most art lover’s appetite.

 Ready, Set, Sketch: South A Street, Santa Rosa!